Huzaifa-Shahid-6ll/context-wizard/README.md

 ## How It Works

-1.  **Connect Your GitHub Account:** Securely connect your GitHub account to give Context Wizard access to your repositories.
+1.  **Connect Your GitHub Account:** Securely connect your GitHub account to give Conard access to your repositories.
 2.  **Select a Repository:** Choose the repository you want to generate a context file for.
-3.  **Generate Context:** Context Wizard will analyze your repository and generate a `.cursorrules` file.
+3.  **Generate Context:** Conard will analyze your repository and generate a `.cursorrules` file.
 4.  **Download and Use:** Download the generated file and use it with your favorite AI coding tool.

 ## Contributing